jojozhuang/jojozhuang.github.io/_posts/portfolios/2016-01-30-Travel-Note.md

 - portfolio
 ---

-This iOS App is used to manage itineraries.
+This iOS app is used to manage itineraries.
 It's built for my final project of course 'CSC471-Mobile App Development for iOS'.
 Three tabs: Me, Search, Settings.
 1. Home screen
 ![index](/assets/travelnote/index.png "index")
 2. Create new plan for your next trip.